uviclibraries/figma-intro/create-design-file.md

 parent: Workshop Activities
 ---

+### Download the Assets
+If you haven’t already, go ahead and [download the resources](https://uviclibraries.github.io/figma-intro/resources/figma-intro-resources.zip) we’ll be using in this workshop.
+It includes icons and images to help us build our prototype.
+Once it’s downloaded, just unzip the file to access everything.
+Feel free to use your own images too if you want to add a personal touch to your design.

 ### Section Preview

 Before you begin, take a look at the **final result** you’ll be working towards in this section: